tailwindlabs/tailwindcss/source/docs/controlling-file-size.blade.md

 ### Limiting your color palette

-The default theme includes a whopping [93 colors](/docs/colors) used for backgrounds, borders, and text, all of which also have `hover:` and `focus` variants, as well as responsive variants at the five default screen sizes.
+The default theme includes a whopping [93 colors](/docs/colors) used for backgrounds, borders, text, and placeholders, all of which also have `hover:` and `focus` variants, as well as responsive variants at the five default screen sizes.

-This means that by default, there are 4185 classes generated from this color palette out of 8271 classes total in the entire default build.
+This means that by default, there are 5580 classes generated from this color palette out of 12,230 classes total in the entire default build.

 Very few projects actually need this many colors, and removing colors you don't need can have a huge impact on the overall file size.